 Some warnings are suppressed by default.
 To override this, use the --strict_warnings switch to enable all suppressed warnings.

-By default optimization messages, that is most of the messages between 1593 and 2159, are not warnings.
-To treat optimization messages as warnings, use the --diag_warning=optimizations option.
+By default, optimization messages, for example most of the messages between 1593 and 2159, are not warnings.
+To treat optimization messages as warnings, use the -- diag_warning=optimizations option.